 best point and shoot camera under 200 dollars 2012

-best compact point and shoot camera for under 200 in 2013
+best rated point and shoot camera under 300 dollars

 Before buying a Compact Point & Shoot camera one needs to consider a few things.
 A Compact Point & Shoot camera normally comes with a sensor the size of 1/2.3”.
 Whether it is a CMOS (complimentary metal oxide semiconductor) sensor or it is a CCD (charge coupled device), there difference is only minor when it comes to low light performance.
 Just for the curious, the CCD theoretically should perform a bit better because of the technology.
 However they being evidently very small the difference often is too negligible to notice.
 To counter this manufacturers have developed several technology that allows the sensor to collect more light.
 Canon’s HS technology and the back illuminated technology allows for more light to be collected during dark conditions.